hayotensor/mesh-template/README.md

 ##### Generate coldkey (if needed)

 ##### Generate hotkey
 - This is the hotkey of the node.
 It is used for validating and attesting only.
+Each hotkey is unique to each subnet node and no hotkey can be used twice.

 ##### Generate peer private keys